Catyre/Djinn/README.md

 https://user-images.githubusercontent.com/7707850/226810901-94b4dbc5-546b-474b-8d47-bb78ae93647a.mp4

 This is a video demonstrating the `solarsystem` demo, which simulates the orbits of the inner planets and Jupiter.
-The orbits, speeds, and relative sizes are to scale, however orbital distances are not to scale with radial distances.
+The orbits, speeds, and relative sizes are to scale, however orbital distances are not to scale with the radii of the planets.

 There is also `bouncyball`, which is simply a ball bouncing against a flat surface, and `lunarorbit`, which is another orbit demo except just the Moon-Earth system.